hdgarrood/hdgarrood.github.io/_posts/2015-12-10-when-to-use-the-purescript-ffi.md

 certainly found this to be the case when I wrote [ansi](http://pursuit.purescript.org/packages/purescript-ansi).

-### 3. Could I create a PureScript library for this?
+### 3. Could I create a separate library for this?

 Admittedly, this option is particularly time-consuming.
 But it does allow you to leverage the community; I think we're best equipped to design good APIs when we have different people, with different perspectives or use cases, working together.
 When you create a library, you also create a place which enables this kind of discussion.

+Coming up with a typed, purely functional layer on top of stateful or effectful APIs can be *hard*; if we want to create good bindings, I think the opportunity to get input from other users is just too valuable to pass up.

 ### But why?